svm-zhang/AGOUTI/README.md

     git clone https://github.com/svm-zhang/AGOUTI.git

-To get the current version of the download, simply do
+To get the current version of the download, simply go to AGOUTI folder and do

     python agouti.py --version